JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 Each call to `install` adds one feature to the Ktor application:

-* [`ContentNegotiation`](https://ktor.io/docs/serialization.html) provides the automatic content conversion of requests based on their `Content-Type` and `Accept` headers.
-Together with the `json()` setting, this enables automatic serialization and deserialization to and from JSON allowing to delegate this task to the framework.
+* [`ContentNegotiation`](https://ktor.io/docs/serialization.html) provides automatic content conversion of requests based on their `Content-Type` and `Accept` headers.
+Together with the `json()` setting, this enables automatic serialization and deserialization to and from JSON, allowing you to delegate this task to the framework.
 * [`CORS`](https://ktor.io/docs/cors.html)
   configures [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 CORS is needed to make calls from arbitrary JavaScript clients and helps prevent issues later.